ashishhkumarr/Medyra/README.md

 - Add React component tests with Vitest + React Testing Library.
 - Hook up transactional email provider (SES, SendGrid) for production reminders.
-- Implement patient self-service appointment requests with approval workflow.
+- Layer in a calendar or kanban view for appointment triage.

 ---

-MediTrack delivers the full-stack scaffolding—from secure authentication to scheduling automation—to get a clinic operations app into production quickly.
+MediTrack delivers the full-stack scaffolding—from secure admin authentication to scheduling automation—to get a clinic operations app into production quickly.
 Customize modules, extend the schema, or plug in third-party services as needed.
 Happy shipping!